-A) This criteria relates to the ..... of vocabulary you can use.

-B) It also describes how ..... or precise you can be when describing meanings and expressing attitudes.

-C) You will be assessed on how well you can deal with unknown vocabulary by ....., that is using other words to express yourself.
+- A) This criterion relates to the of vocabulary you can use. - B) It also describes how or precise you can be when describing meanings and expressing attitudes. - C) You will be assessed on how well you can deal with unknown vocabulary by, that is using other words to express yourself.